 In this context, the research activity of the IMF team addresses these two objectives, with, on the one hand, the design of new molecules for cancer treatment by photodynamic therapy, and on the other hand the preparation of innovative materials and nanomaterials for therapy and/or diagnosis.
 In addition, our interest also focuses on the development of original electrode materials allowing the in-depth investigation of biological mechanisms by electrochemical routes.

-Projet porté par Bruno BUJOLI et Jean-Michel BOULER
+Project led by Bruno BUJOLI and Jean-Michel BOULER

 Current team members: Bruno Bujoli, Jean-Michel Bouler, Elise Verron, Pascal Janvier, Nathalie Guichard, François-Xavier Lefèvre, Maxence Limelette.

 Bone substitutes based on synthetic calcium phosphates (CaP) have been developed for decades, since they can be resorbed in vivo and replaced by natural bone.
 Their use is now very current in bone surgery, in particular injectable calcium phosphate cements (CPCs) that have appeared as a very promising option, since these biomaterials can be implanted under minimally invasive surgery conditions while offering in addition interesting primary mechanical properties.
 As a consequence, several brands of injectable CPCs are available on the market for about a decade.